JacquesLife/ResearchDocVc/Research.md

 ### Article 3

-**Paradigm:** Mixed methods
+**Paradigm:** Critical realism

 Badaru and Adu (2020) conducted a study titled "University Students’ Media Use and Political Participation in South Africa" which investigates the relationship between university students' media use and their political participation.
-The authors employed a mixed methods approach, combining questionnaires (Quantitative) and semi-structured interviews (Qualitative) to gather data.
+The authors employed a critical realist approach, combining questionnaires (Quantitative) and semi-structured interviews (Qualitative) to gather data.
 The authors sent out questionnaires to 372 students and conducted interviews with 5 student council-selected members (Badaru and Adu, 2020).
-Given these multiple data collection methods we can classify the study as mixed methods research as it integrates both quantitative and qualitative approaches to provide a comprehensive understanding of the research problem (du Plooy-Cilliers, Davis and Bezuidenhout, 2021).
+Given these multiple data collection methods we can classify the study as critical realism as it integrates both quantitative and qualitative approaches to provide a comprehensive understanding of the research problem (du Plooy-Cilliers, Davis and Bezuidenhout, 2021).

 ### Q1.2